 Affiliate.
 "Affiliate" means any corporation, partnership, joint venture or other entity directly or indirectly controlling the Contractor, or directly or indirectly owned or controlled by the Contractor.

 Agreement.
-“Agreement” means this Restated and Amended Operating Agreement between the WPWMA and Contractor including all exhibits and attachments, and any amendments hereto.
+“Agreement” means this Amended and Restated Operating Agreement between the WPWMA and Contractor including all exhibits and attachments, and any amendments hereto.

 Alternative Daily Cover "Alternative Daily Cover" or “ADC” means an alternative material or manufactured product that is not soil and that is authorized by the WPWMA and permitted by regulatory agencies for use as daily cover material, meaning to cover the Landfill for 24 hours or less, by placing or applying over Waste Disposed of in the Landfill.